 - Condition CLC1: Main contaminated land condition (4 parts – Preliminary risk assessment and proposed site investigation, quantitative risk assessment and remediation strategy, verification report and unexpected contamination); in development

-- Condition CLC2: Small scale sampling in garden, landscaped and yard areas (small residential refurbishments); in development
+- Condition CLC2: Small scale sampling in garden, landscaped and yard areas (small residential refurbishments)

 - Condition CLC3: Small-scale ground gas and vapour protection for small developments including basements

-- Condition CLC4: Ground gas and vapour protection for extensions; in development
+- Condition CLC4: Ground gas and vapour protection for extensions

-- Condition CLC5: Soil Contamination – Testing for imported or reused soils and fills; in development
+- Condition CLC5: Soil Contamination – Testing for imported or reused soils and fills

 Sites in current use